Below is my research on compositional solutions and elemental structures for my project “Riviera Flowers”.

 Above: Untitled, Eggert Pétursson, 2015-18, oil on canvas (190*260 cm)

-I did some schematic sketches on paper to help me in my reflection on compositional elements structures.
+I did some schematic sketches on paper to help me reflect on compositional elements and structures.